Last reviewed May 5, 2020.

 Prismacolor - Everyone's favorite, both professionals and students.
 They have the softest and creamiest wax.
 Thusly, they are also the most expensive.
 They can be procured locally at all of the art stores at over $1 per pencil, and online (Amazon and Ebay) they can be found at much better prices, like more than half-off.

 Also you can buy them individually if you only need the one color or are looking to add to your collection but do not need doubles...
-I'm currently at about 60 colors because I can never resist when I am at the store.
+Though I don't actually color so often, I'm currently at about 60 colors because I can never resist them when I am at the store.

 Prang - They were designed for beginner use, so they are very inexpensive, but the quality is very good and the pencils are soft and blendable.
 They are sold locally in Artec.

 Colleen - The brand with the triangle with a face, originally Japanese but they are currently made in Thailand... these pencils were bought for us by our parents when we were still in grade school before we discovered Prismacolor, lol... a vintage delight.
-They are good and reasonably priced.
+They are kind of soft and reasonably priced.
 They can be found locally in Arrocha, Vendela, and El Machetazo...
-I recommend them.
+They're not my favorite, but I recommend them.
+My grandma Ceci recently made a video to make sure everyone knows she tried other brands but Colleen is still her favorite.

 Staedler - They are OK pencils.
-They are not as soft as the previous ones, but it is a renown brand.
+They are the least soft out of the ones listed, but Staedler is a renown brand.
 They are expensive.
 I have seen them locally at Artec.

-It's very important to warn that if you are going to test a brand that is not listed here, you should place a paper behind the sheet, to ensure you will not damage the drawing on the next page.
-I would appreciate for you to write me with your experiences and opinions.
+It's very important to warn that if you are going to test a brand that is not listed here, you should place a barrier behind the sheet, to ensure you will not damage the drawing on the next page.
+I would appreciate for you to continue to write me with your experiences and opinions.

-Mildliners - They are "highlighers" in neutral and mild colors (though they also have neons but that is not the fun of it).
+Mildliners - They are "highlighers" in neutral and mild colors (though they also have neons but that is not the fun of them).
 I believe they were designed for the bullet journaling phenomenon.
-They have two different tip sizes and will not bleed through almost any paper.
+They have two different tip sizes and will not bleed through most types of paper.
 They were a novelty when I discovered them at the beginning of 2019, but now I see them everywhere.
-In Panama I still have not seen them, but I am sure they are somewhere here already.
-In any case here is the Amazon link.
+In Panama I don't remember seeing them, but I am sure they are here already.
+In any case, here is the Amazon link.
 I LOVE HOW THEY LOOK IN MY COLORING BOOK.

 Crayola - The normal ones, the metallic ones...
 I believe they are all safe to use since they are not highly pigmented and the coloring book paper is fairly thick.
 Speaking of thickness... make sure they are pointy enough!

-Kiut - Honestly, I do not have them, but @UnDiaConLia tried them in front of me and the results were good and they did not bleed, they were also metallic and I think they are pretty much very similar to Crayola.
+Kiut - Honestly, I do not have them, but @UnDiaConLia tried them in front of me and the results were good and they did not bleed, they were also metallic and I think they are pretty much very similar to Crayola markers.

 The not recommended materials are here in a separate page to make sure you do not get confused.